lottspot/makeimg/test/fedora/README.md

 # Fedora image

 The resources used to build this sample fedora image were taken directly from Fedora 30 DVD install medium.
+Alternatively, they can be acquired from any [Fedora public mirror](https://admin.fedoraproject.org/mirrormanager/)

 ## Packages